Gov. Jim Justice tries to halt foreclosure of his West Virginia hotel as he runs for US Senate

 CHARLESTON, W.Va.
 (AP) — Gov. Jim Justice is in a mad-dash legal fight as he runs for U.S. Senate to keep a historic West Virginia hotel at his luxury resort before it’s auctioned off next week due to unpaid debts.

-The Greenbrier hotel’s 400 employees received a letter Monday from an attorney representing health care provider Amalgamated National Health Fund saying they will lose coverage Aug.
+Around 400 employees at The Greenbrier hotel received a letter Monday from an attorney representing health care provider Amalgamated National Health Fund saying they will lose coverage Aug.
 27 unless the Republican’s family pays $2.4 million in missing contributions, Peter Bostic of the Workers United Mid-Atlantic Regional Joint Board said Tuesday.

 The coverage would end the day the hotel is set to go to auction, which Justice family attorneys have asked a judge to stop.
 They argue in part the auction would harm the economy and threaten hundreds of jobs.

-Note: This story has been corrected to show that about 400 employees received the insurance letter, not 400 exactly.